 Living like Hector’s friend might be a problem for you because your reasons for work may be tied to money and security.
 That’s a tough road when you must choose stability over a big dream.

-And then what if you aren’t even sure what your dream is?
-What if you view going after your dream like Hector views happiness and you don’t know what real joy is?
+And then what if you aren’t even sure what is your big dream?
+What if you view going after your dream like Hector views happiness and you don’t know what is real joy?

 Big Dreams Are About Happiness

 • It’s the passion that keeps you in the game during all the highs and lows of dreaming.

 • It’s the passion that gets you up at 4:00 a.m. to write that book you dream of publishing.